sebastianangermund/home_service/django_web_server/home_server/README.md

 POST

-create a new ledlight thing. owner and id is set automatically
+create a new ledlight thing.

+payload should look like:
 {
 	"title": "some_title",
-	"on": "false"
 }

 ------------ ## /things/ledlights/uuid/